 In Dan Abnett's Gaunt's Ghosts novel First & Only, Ghosts infiltrating the Patricians' quarters learn that Rawne is being tortured by his screams.

-Jacqueline Carey's Kushiel's Dart has a scene where Phedre, the heroine, is captured, tortured and raped by Melisande Shahrizai.
-We only hear Phedre's very short and non-explicit summary.
-This reader felt cheated.
+Jacqueline Carey's Kushiel's Dart has a scene where Phèdre is drugged and then tortured by Melisande Shahrizai.
+It's described by Phèdre as not being rape because Melisande would have heeded the signale.
+We only hear Phèdre's very short and non-explicit summary of it, which is bad enough.

 Used at the end of the first scene of the Conan story "A Witch Shall Be Born," when Queen Taramis's Evil Twin Salome, before throwing the queen into the dungeons and taking her place, hands her over to her Dragon, Constantius, to be raped.
 Here, the audience is shown Salome's expression of sadistic delight as she leaves the scene.